Wary of Trump unpredictability, China ramps up naval abilities

 "We don't how much they spend on the navy, but simply extrapolating from the quantity and the quality of things that are coming out of their shipyards, it's pretty amazing."

-The Chinese navy, once generally limited to coastal operations, has developed rapidly under President Xi Jinping's ambitious military modernization.
+The Chinese navy, once generally limited to coastal operations, has developed rapidly under President Xi Jinping's ambitious military modernisation.

 It commissioned 18 ships in 2016, including missile destroyers, corvettes and guided missile frigates, according to state media.